oOthkOo/supervizer/README.md

   Commands:

-    install            install supervizer as daemon
+    help <command>     print required/allowed options for each command. install            install supervizer as daemon
     load               load from a process configuration json file save               save to a process configuration json file